-The event complained of here is Creation's participation, for so long as the credit relationship continues, in an alleged unfair relationship with Mrs D. Here the relationship was still intact at the time Creation sent their business file to us in 2022.
-That submission showed that Mrs D was still making her payments in September 2022.
-So, the complaint has been brought in time for the purposes of our jurisdiction.
+The event complained of here is Creation's participation, for so long as the credit relationship continues, in an alleged unfair relationship with Mrs S. Here the relationship came to an end when the loan was repaid on 14 November 2018.
+The loan ran to its term.
+And Mrs S referred her complaint to the ombudsman service on 21 November 2021, so the complaint has been brought in time for the purposes of our jurisdiction.